drycc/workflow/src/understanding-workflow/concepts.md

 1. a collection of source files stored in a `git` repository
 2. a Dockerfile and associated source files stored in a `git` repository
-3. a reference to an existing image at a Docker repository
+3. a reference to an existing image at a Container repository

 Applications are identified by a unique name for easy reference.
 If you do not specify a name when creating your application, Workflow generates one for you.